-Childhood Education: Innovations is published for a global audience working to create positive, sustainable futures for children and youth by developing and seeking out innovative solutions to education challenges.
+Childhood Education: Innovation is a bimonthly publication of the Association for Childhood Education International (ACEI), published for a global audience working to create positive, sustainable futures for children and youth by developing and seeking out innovative solutions to education challenges.
 Our target audience includes practitioners in schools, nongovernmental organizations, and community-based organizations; education academics interested in innovative ideas and practices; and global education advocates in foundations, government agencies, and businesses.

 We are looking for articles that explore cutting-edge thinking and practices for education delivery and reform.
 We are particularly interested in cross-disciplinary and cross-sector solutions to specific education challenges.
 Articles could describe organizations, practices, or projects that are taking truly innovative approaches to education, or they could present new perspectives on an existing practice that results in an innovative approach.

-Childhood Education is a benefit of the Professional Plus, Professional, Student, Retired, and Organization membership levels.
-Members receive both print and online versions of the journal, and unlimited online access to back issues—almost 90 years of information and research about children and education.
+Childhood Education is a benefit of all ACEI membership levels.
+Members receive online and print (Blue and Gold memberships only) versions of the journal, and unlimited online access to back issues—over 90 years of information and research about children and education.

 For institutions, order a subscription to Childhood Education only, visit www.tandfonline.com

 Table of Contents

 A New Day for Childhood Education: Childhood Education: Innovations

 Driving Change in Detroit: Libraries Innovating in Step With the Community

 It Takes a Village: An Indigenous Atayal After-School Tutoring Program in Taiwan